tiangolo/full-stack-fastapi-couchbase/README.md

 * `secret_key`: Backend server secret key.
 Use the method above to generate it.
 * `first_superuser`: The first superuser generated, with it you will be able to create more users, etc. By default, based on the domain.
 * `first_superuser_password`: First superuser password.
 Use the method above to generate it.
 * `backend_cors_origins`: Origins (domains, more or less) that are enabled for CORS (Cross Origin Resource Sharing).
 This allows a frontend in one domain (e.g. `https://dashboard.example.com`) to communicate with this backend, that could be living in another domain (e.g. `https://api.example.com`).
-It can also be used to allow your local frontend (with a custom `hosts` domain mapping, as described in the project's `README.md`) that could be living in `http://dev.example.com:8080` to cummunicate with the backend at `https://stag.example.com`.
+It can also be used to allow your local frontend (with a custom `hosts` domain mapping, as described in the project's `README.md`) that could be living in `http://dev.example.com:8080` to communicate with the backend at `https://stag.example.com`.
 Notice the `http` vs `https` and the `dev.` prefix for local development vs the "staging" `stag.` prefix.
 By default, it includes origins for production, staging and development, with ports commonly used during local development by several popular frontend frameworks (Vue with `:8080`, React, Angular).
 * `smtp_port`: Port to use to send emails via SMTP.
 By default `587`.
 * `smtp_host`: Host to use to send emails, it would be given by your email provider, like Mailgun, Sparkpost, etc.
 * `smtp_user`: The user to use in the SMTP connection.
 The value will be given by your email provider.